PDC-support/hpc-intro-retired/_episodes/01-linux.md

 ## Environment variables {#envvars}

-In shell, variables define your environment.
-Common practice is that environmental
+- In shell, variables define your environment.
-vaiables are written in capital: `$HOME`, `$SHELL`, `$PATH`, `$PS1`, `$RANDOM`.
+- Common practice is that environmental variables are written in capital: `$HOME`, `$SHELL`, `$PATH`, `$PS1`, `$RANDOM`.
-To list all defined variables use `printenv`.
+- To list all defined variables use `printenv`.
-All variables can be used or even redefined.
-No error if you call an undefined variable, it is just considered to be empty.
+- All variables can be used or even redefined.
+- No error if you call an undefined variable, it is just considered to be empty.

 > ## Exploring environment variables
 >